Edwin Lascelles, 1st Baron Harewood: Military and political service

 He fought in the Jacobite rising of 1745, and entered Parliament as MP for Scarborough from 1744 to 1754.
 He was later MP for Yorkshire from 1761 to 1780 and for Northallerton from 1780 to 1790 (inheriting the latter seat from his father Henry and his brother Daniel).
 By 1748 Edwin was installed as Lord of the Manor of Harewood and he built Harewood House from 1759 to 1771.

 On Daniel's death childless in 1784 and their only other sibling Henry's death two years later, Edwin was left in sole charge of the fortune, to which he added 22 slave plantations, more than 27000 acre of land in the British West Indies and 2,947 slaves (which were surrendered to planters' creditors because they defaulted on debts due to the American War of Independence) worth £293,000 (about £28.3 million today).
 Many planters depended on their sale of sugar and molasses to the American colonies for income.

 He was made Baron Harewood, of Harewood in the County of York on 9 July 1790, but died childless and the title became extinct.
-The fortune passed to his cousin Edward Lascelles (1740–1820), 1st Earl of Harewood.
+The fortune passed to his cousin Edward Lascelles (1740–1820), later 1st Earl of Harewood.